Aesma-Daeva/interactive-frontend/README.md

     * Restaurants
     * Stores
     * Public Transportations - Bus Stops and Tram Stations
+* User can also draw on the map to make their custom routes, markers or highlight areas they want to remember.
 * Users can also see the temperature for that city right at the current time they searched.
 * Users will also see the weather for that city at that specific time.